 With this update to the Master Plan, however, the District acknowledges the need for a more comprehensive and seamless approach to outdoor recreation.
 While the District's focus continues to be on nature-based recreation, there is no sharp line between a tot lot in a residential neighborhood, a city bicycle and pedestrian path, a community sports field, and a regional open space park.
+The four cities and one town within Napa County are primarily responsible for neighborhood and community parks; if new funding can be obtained the District should try to provide similar types of parks for rural communities.

 In terms of the District's direct responsibilities, this Update continues to emphasize the construction of new trails and paths, and campgrounds and picnic areas, for these are the primary infrastructure of public access.
-The District has and will continue to primarily build multi-use trails that serve diverse user groups ranging from casual strollers to serious hikers to mountain bicyclists to equestrians, and facilitate diverse interests ranging from bird watching to dog walking, and exercise to quiet contemplation.
+Plans for new trails range from implementing local sections of multi-use regional trails (Bay Area Ridge